Nové Město pod Smrkem: Etymology

-The name literally means 'new town under Smrk' in Czech.
+The name means 'new town below Smrk' in Czech.

 Geography

 Nové Město pod Smrkem is located about 20 km northeast of Liberec, on the border with Poland.
-The northern part of the municipal territory lies in the Frýdlant Hills, the southern part extends into the Jizera Mountains.
+The northern part of the municipal territory lies in the Jizera Foothills and the southern part extends into the Jizera Mountains.
 The highest point is a contour line below the top of Smrk at 1115 m above sea level.
 The built-up area is situated in the valley of the Lomnice Stream.

 History

-Nové Město pod Smrkem was founded in 1584 by Melchior of Redern and called Nové České Město (Böhmisch Neustatt, literally "New Bohemian Town").
+Nové Město pod Smrkem was founded in 1584 by Melchior of Redern and called Nové České Město (Böhmisch Neustatt, literally 'new Bohemian town').
 There were discovered iron ore and tin veins.
-In 1592 it received town privileges.
+In 1592, it received town privileges.
 From 1901, the town has its current name.
-Since 1945, only the Czech name is used.

 In 1938, the town was annexed by Nazi Germany and administered as a part of the Reichsgau Sudetenland.
 After World War II, the German-speaking population was expelled.